General Services Assistant

 - A CV.

-- The completed questions requested as part of the application; please evidence how you meet these essential criteria.
+- The completed questions requested as part of the application.

 Please ensure that you submit all documentation listed above or your application will not be considered.